THE EARTHLY INHERITANCE SERIES of BIBLE SUBJECTS

 had elongated jaws and terrible teeth.
 The Bible says Leviathan is a sea animal

 (Ps.
-104:26) but crocodiles do not dwell in the sea.
-Evidently Leviathan was an
+104:26) but crocodiles cannot live in the sea.
+Apparently, Leviathan was an

 astonishing animal, more fantastic than crocodiles or any animals now on earth.